AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 </script>
 <p></p>

 Here it gets a bit tricky, because we need an additional clip call.
-I wanted to have the slightly larger shape cast a shadow, for this we can hide a the same shape underneath itself and momentarily toggle on the shadow (using the shadowBlur parameter) and then toggle it off when we don't need it anymore.
+I wanted to have the slightly larger shape cast a shadow, for this we can hide an identical shape underneath itself and momentarily toggle on the shadow (using the shadowBlur parameter) and then toggle it off when we don't need it anymore.
 Finally let us add some color to the mix:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">